November is Adopt a Senior Pet Month – the perfect time to express our gratitude for our older pets and all they bring to our lives!

-RedRover Responders stand at the ready to provide emergency animal sheltering assistance to the animals displaced by the Fort McMurray, Alberta wildfires if our help is needed and requested.
-Here is a list of currently available emergency animal shelters and resources.
+RedRover Responders stands at the ready to provide animal emergency sheltering assistance for animals displaced by Hurricane Matthew.
+Here is a list of currently available animal emergency shelters and resources.

 RedRover recently interviewed a member of SVP Teen group named Valerie Brown about their choice to donate $1,100 to our organization.